Overview

 }

-This causes a paradigm shift because You need to think of solving problems by breaking them down into these small isolated functions and then re-assembling them at your application entry point.
-This might seem counter-intuitive at first but then when you open you mind to the possibilities, It fundamentally changes how you think about building software.
+This paradigm shift encourages problem-solving by breaking them down into small, isolated functions and then reassembling them at the application’s entry point.
+While this approach may seem counterintuitive initially, it fundamentally changes how you think about building software.

 Next